-Customer reviews regularly complain of poor customers serivice and disorganization in the Bank of America auto finance department.
+Customers regularly complain of poor customer service and disorganization in the Bank of America auto finance department.

-Below are some of the Bank of America Car Loan reviews:
+Below are some of the Bank of America auto loan reviews:

-As part of the process of this review, we read countless hours of Bank of America Auto Loan reviews and while it is not uncommon for a large company to have negative reviews, these were especially troubling.
+As part of the process of this review, we read countless reviews, and while it is not uncommon for a large company to have negative reviews, these were especially troubling.

 Looking closely, it doesn’t take long to realize that BofA’s customer service consistently shows a callousness to problems they have created and will make the minimal amount of effort necessary to correct a problem.

-One example would be the number of complaints from people attempting to clarify auto loan fees that were not in contract but they were forced to pay anyhow.
+One example would be the number of complaints from people attempting to clarify auto loan fees that were not in the contract but were forced to pay anyhow.

-If you are one of the lucky people who never has to contact Bank of America customer service than you will probably have a fine experience but if there are any problems along the way…
+If you are one of the lucky people who never have to contact Bank of America customer service, then you will probably have a fine experience.

 Below we have gathered the most trusted customer Bank of America Car Loan reviews from sites such as Yelp, Google and BBB for the Bank of America Auto Finance Division.